 The Arc Model Clubs Constitution provide a guide of what is acceptable for your Constitution.
 This does not mean that your Club cannot make changes, just that any changes must not violate the minimum parameters set out.

-For example, the model constitution specifies a ‘first-past-the-post’ voting system for elections where all members have one (1) vote.
-If you were to introduce a preferential voting system it would be approved by Arc, however if you were to restrict some members' ability to vote, your Club's Arc affiliation may be suspended.
+For example, the model constitution specifies an ‘optional preferential’ voting system for elections where all members have one (1) vote.
+If you were to introduce a first past-the-post voting system it would be approved by Arc, however if you were to restrict some members' ability to vote, your Club's Arc affiliation may be suspended.

 You Club Executive should always keep an up-to-date, editable copy of your Constitution.
 Further, whenever changes are made, or when you reaffiliate, you must supply a digital copy of your Constitution to Arc to be stored on our database.
 If ever you lose your Constitution, or have any questions about potential changes, contact clubs@arc.unsw.edu.au.